 Through our customers and Lattice’s own firsthand experience, we’ve seen how the ongoing health and financial crisis has tested cultures and forced teams to adapt.
 Simply put, HR’s response to this situation has been nothing short of inspiring.

 We surveyed over 1,700 HR professionals and leaders from around the world and across all major industries, asking them to share their challenges, surprises, and solutions.
 We’re thrilled to share the results in our new report, How People Teams Rose to Meet a Global Crisis.
 The insights shared give us a snapshot of this unique moment — and perhaps even a roadmap for handling what comes next.

-To read the full report, click here.
-Below are just some of the survey’s key takeaways.
+Read the full report, or explore some of the survey’s key takeaways below.

 The ongoing crisis has presented HR teams with a slew of logistical and technological hurdles.
 But for most companies, the human element became their greatest concern.

 Nearly 70 percent of survey respondents listed employee morale as their top challenge, eclipsing onboarding, hiring freezes, and even furloughs.
 It’s easy to see why — between adapting to a new way of working, sheltering in place, and worrying about job security, employees have a lot on their minds.

 HR teams are experimenting with creative ways to keep spirits high.
 In addition to offering perks like remote office and grocery stipends, HR teams are using technology to bring teams together.
 Almost two-thirds of companies (62%) have been holding virtual coffee breaks and happy hours with their staff, while 57% are utilizing Slack channels for light-hearted conversations and contests.